Rebecca Corbett

 As Japanese Studies Librarian Dr. Corbett provides reference and liaison services to support research, teaching, and learning in Japanese Studies.
 As an historian, Dr. Corbett works particularly closely with faculty and students to build on our strength in the study of premodern history, religion, and culture through the Project for Premodern Japan Studies.
 She also works with colleagues in Special Collections to manage Japanese rare books housed at USC Libraries and has a particular interest in the history of the book as a material object in East Asia.

 Dr. Corbett is an affiliate faculty member of the USC Shinso Ito Center for Japanese Religions & Culture and works with them to plan and host events of interest to the Japanese Studies community at USC.
-She is Chair of the Association for Asian Studies (AAS) Council of Conferences and AAS Board of Directors member (2023-2025).
+In 2023-2025 she was Chair of the Association for Asian Studies (AAS) Council of Conferences and AAS Board of Directors member.

 Previously Dr. Corbett was Co-Head of the East Asian Library (2021-2022), Curator of the Cassady Lewis Carroll Collection in Special Collections (2021-2023), and Director, Special Projects in the Specialized Collections Portfolio (2022-2024).
 As Director, Special Projects Dr. Corbett supported the use of under-used archival and other primary collections at USC Libraries through fellowships and public programming.